3 x 250 grams of whole roasted coffee beans, packed in a gift box with information on each coffee.

 The three coffees you get to try:

-Taste profile: Juicy and sweet with notes of blackcurrant
+Taste profile: Floral and smooth with notes of tropical fruit and bergamot

 Process method: Washed

 Arabica variety: Heirloom